 sudo systemctl restart vsftpd.service

 The list of FTP users who have been blocked by default is kept in the file /etc/ftpusers.
-Edit this file and add one blocked user each line to add additional users.
+Edit this file and add one blocked user in each line to add additional users.

 FTPS Traffic Encryption